5 Questions You Should Ask When Choosing a Protocol Analyzer:

 When choosing a Protocol Analyzer most engineers or managers ask for basic questions like protocol specification support and the kind of trigger required on the bus.
 However, these are five very important questions that are asked only by experienced validation engineers.
 The five important questions are as follows:

 Question 1: Does the Protocol Analyzer support Simultaneous Debug?

 Most of the time during the design validation process, the bus protocol packet not only needs to be captured but also needs to be analyzed at the same time.
 Very few protocol analyzers support this feature.
 Having simultaneous analysis and decode can speed up your debug significantly.

 Question 2: Does the Protocol Analyzer Firmware (FW) upgrade as the specification evolves?

-The latest protocol specifications are always evolving and few fixes and supports are regular added to the specification.
+The latest protocol specifications are always evolving and few fixes and supports are regular added in the specification.
 The protocol analyzer needs to not only support the current version of the specification but also support the future upgrades that happen in the protocol specification.